Last Updated on April 16, 2022

 This egg dish has got to be the easiest thing in the world.
 I have asked Spane to make this for me for Mother’s Day, it’s that simple.
 You can prepare it at night, and bake it in the morning.
 You don’t have to stand over a hot stove cooking eggs, while they are baking, you can take your time doing what you normally do – get the kids up, dressed, and ready, read the paper, check Facebook and/or other social media, even contemplate your navel.
 Just pour, bake and serve, that simple.
 Of course, you don’t have to make these for breakfast, you can use them as appetizers or as a healthy snack.

 Having made these a few times, however, there are some caveats.
 To prevent sticking, it’s important to make sure the bacon is hugging the surface of the muffin tin as closely as possible, otherwise, the egg will get in there and stick.
 Try to use solid pieces of bacon without any holes.
 Grease the muffin tin with the bacon.
-You can also use appropriate cupcake holders, makes cleanup a breeze!
+You can also use appropriate cupcake holders, which makes cleanup a breeze!

 The ratio is about 2 muffin tins to each egg, without other ingredients.
 If you want to add more ingredients, like cheese, or vegetables, it is a little less, and you will have to compensate for that.
 Remember to fill only two-thirds full because the eggs expand and puff up.